-As a soloist she has played amongst others at the Lucerne Festival, rainy days Festival from the Philharmonia Luxembourg, Schumannfest at the Tonhalle Düsseldorf, Musiksommer Ernen, Davos Festival young artists in concert, World New Music Days, Music Documents Tokyo, Rencontres musicales de Champéry, Musikfestival Bern, Schubertiade d’Espace 2 and at the Festival International de Musique Tibor Varga in Sion.
+She has performed as a soloist at the Lucerne Festival, the Philharmonie Luxembourg, the Schumannfest at the Tonhalle Düsseldorf, the Musiksommer Ernen, the World New Music Days, the Music Documents Tokyo, Les Rencontres musicales de Champéry, Les Jardins Musicaux, the Sion Festival and at significant art venues such as the Albertina in Vienna.

-Noëlle-Anne Darbellay is a member of the Nouvel Ensemble Contemporain and works amongst others with the Basel Chamber Orchestra, Gstaad Festival Orchestra, Collegium Novum Zürich and the ensemble for ancient music Die Freitagsakademie.
+Noëlle-Anne Darbellay is a member of the Nouvel Ensemble Contemporain, forms the core of the Ensemble Orion and plays as a guest with the Basel Chamber Orchestra, Gstaad Festival Orchestra, La Banda Storica and Die Freitagsakademie, among others.

 Reviews